isabella232/customer-one.en/help/campaign-admin.md

 >Please confirm that you accept this role (or provide an alternative point-of-contact) as your organization’s System Admin for Adobe Campaign products by **completing and submitting the [[!DNL System Admin Confirmation Form]](https://adobe.allegiancetech.com/cgi-bin/qwebcorporate.dll?idx=SSSVH6) by November 4, 2019**.
 >By completing this form, it will ensure the appropriate credentials are assigned to your organization’s designated System Admin.

-After submitting the [!DNL System Admin Confirmation Form], no additional actions will be required by you at this time.
-We will contact the System Admins regarding the next steps in early 2020.
+An email confirmation will be sent upon receipt of the [!DNL System Admin Confirmation Form].

 For questions regarding this email, please contact us at customercare@adobe.com.